-“Doing something to contribute to my family was always at the core of my thoughts from very early adolescence.
-B'Yeah has guided me to fulfil this dream”.
+“Doing something to contribute to my family was always at the centre of my thoughts from a very early age.
+BYEAH has guided me to fulfil this dream."

 Born in 1995 in Kishoregonj District in Bangladesh, Tahmina endured a series of unimaginable struggles during her childhood.
-She lost her father at a very early age, her mother did not have a job, and no one else in the family was earning an income.
-As the second youngest of seven siblings, Tahmina’s older sisters began to provide for her; they worked hard in order to be able to pay for her education.
+She lost her father at a very early age, leaving the family with no regular income.
+As the second youngest of seven siblings, Tahmina’s older sisters began to provide for her.
+They worked hard to pay for her education.
 It still brings tears to her eyes remembering how difficult those days were for her and her family.

-Although Tahmina passed 12 subjects at school, she was not able to attend university like many of her classmates because her family could not afford it.
-However, after studying at home, Tahmina got the chance to study at a public university in the Resource Management & Entrepreneurship department and that’s when she started her new life in the country’s capital, Dhaka.
+Although Tahmina passed 12 subjects at school, she was not initially able to attend university like many of her classmates because her family could not afford it.
+However, after a period studying at home and with support from her family, Tahmina got a place at a public university and started a new life in the country’s capital, Dhaka.

-One day in April 2017, Tahmina discovered B'Yeah (Youth Business International member in Bangladesh) and their ‘Outreach to Potential Youth' workshop.
-Out of curiosity, she signed up and that was the start of her entrepreneurship journey.
-The mentors and trainers at the workshop inspired Tahmina, enabling her to see the feasibility of her lifelong dream - to find her passion and use it in order to financially support her family.
+In early 2017, Tahmina heard about a workshop on fulfilling your potential run by YBI member, Bangladesh Youth Enterprise and Helpcentre (BYEAH).
+Out of curiosity, she signed up and that was the start of her entrepreneurial journey.
+The workshop inspired Tahmina, helping her to see that she could realise her lifelong dream - to find her passion and use it provide an income to support her family.

-"I know where I want to go, and my dedication, passion, and effort will take me there someday soon".
+"I know where I want to go.
+My dedication, passion, and effort will take me there someday soon".